HarshMondal/resume-parser-api/README.md

 ## Overview

-This project allows you to upload a PDF resume, extract information from it, and store it in a MySQL database.
+This project allows you to upload a PDF resume, extract information from it, and store it in a Postgres database.
 It uses the Gemini API for parsing resume data and takes between 1 to 7 minutes for the API to respond, depending on the network and API load.

 ## Features